Sash-github-account/pandoc_resume/markdown/resume.md

 Academic Projects
 --------------------
 DSP
-: a mini stereo digital audio processor ASIC design project with RTL coding, SV testbench and APR.
+: A mini stereo digital audio processor ASIC design project with RTL coding, SV testbench and APR.
 This design implements an FIR filter with the co-efficients implemented in a specialised version of power of two format.

 Crypto
 : Trivium Cipher physical design with custom library using Cadence Virtuoso.